aenesu/WarmyHomes/README.md

 ## Contact:

-For inquiries or support, please contact us at [contact@warmyhomes.com](mailto:contact@warmyhomes.com).
+For inquiries or support, please contact us using the links in the contributors' profiles!